finbourne/lusid-sdk-java/sdk/docs/FundsApi.md

         // FundsApi apiInstance = apiFactory.build(FundsApi.class);

         FundsApi apiInstance = ApiFactoryBuilder.build(fileName).build(FundsApi.class);
-        String scope = "scope_example"; // String | The Scope for the Fund.
+        String scope = "scope_example"; // String | The scope of the Fund.
-        String code = "code_example"; // String | The Code for the Fund.
+        String code = "code_example"; // String | The code of the Fund.
+Together with the scope this uniquely identifies the Fund.
         OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to list the Calendar.
 Defaults to returning the latest version of each Calendar Entry if not specified.
-        String page = "page_example"; // String | The pagination token to use to continue listing Valuation Points; this   value is returned from the previous call.
+        String page = "page_example"; // String | The pagination token to use to continue listing Calendar Entries; this   value is returned from the previous call.
 If a pagination token is provided, the filter, effectiveAt   and asAt fields must not have changed since the original request.
         Integer limit = 56; // Integer | When paginating, limit the results to this number.
 Defaults to 100 if not specified.
         String filter = "filter_example"; // String | Expression to filter the results.
-For example, to filter on the DisplayName, specify \"displayName eq 'VP 1'\".
 For more information about filtering   results, see https://support.lusid.com/knowledgebase/article/KA-01914.
-        List<String> sortBy = Arrays.asList(); // List<String> | A list of field names or properties to sort by, each suffixed by \" ASC\" or \" DESC\"
+        List<String> sortBy = Arrays.asList(); // List<String> | A list of field names or properties to sort by, each suffixed by \" ASC\" or \" DESC\".
         List<String> propertyKeys = Arrays.asList(); // List<String> | A list of property keys from the 'ClosedPeriod' domain to decorate onto each item. try {
             // uncomment the below to set overrides at the request level